Part II Understand It The Theory Behind Reliability

 The Drift Experiment: Measure Structural Variance

-Run the same Mission Object 10 times.
+Run the same task request 10 times.
 The goal is to make variance measurable.

 Setup (hold everything constant):

-1. Same Mission Object: “Update ## Public Interfaces in product/docs/architecture.md to match product/src/.”
+1. Same task request: “Update ## Public Interfaces in product/docs/architecture.md to match product/src/.”

 2. Same model, same temperature, same system instructions, same context slice.